-- PHAs are mandated to provide bi-annual lead testing.
+■ PHAs are mandated to provide lead-safe housing.
 The Goal is to identify risks to children under six and develop a plan for remediation, if required, in properties with construction completion dates from prior to1900-1978.
-The overall scope of work throughout the portfolio is budgeted above \$1M. - • - ECC/HANH applied for and was awarded a 2018 HUD Lead Based Paint Program Grant of \$986,260 with which to perform this work.
-The Program is targeting the units with the most likely positive readings, the developments with the most number of units/houses built before 1978, the date after which lead was prohibited in residential paint. - I I - The CFP FY 2019 funding will supplement the Grant to pay for repairs necessitated by the lead abatement work but not covered by the Grant.
+The overall scope of work throughout the portfolio is budgeted above \$1M.
+ECC is targeting the units with the most likely positive readings as the Scattered Site portfolio has the most number of houses built before 1978, the date after which lead was prohibited in residential paint.
+ECC/HANH received a Lead Paint grant for McConaughy, Essex, Scattered Sites West and Scattered Sites East.
+Inspections-risk assessments initiated in FY19 and abatement plans developed.
 Our Agency has focused much effort on youth building.
-This is all based on a healthy child, which is the goal of this effort. - ECC/HANH's Scattered Sites portfolio includes approximately 75 apartments in single-family, duplex and walkup style homes which ECC/HANH acquired over the past 25 years to further housing choice opportunities by enabling families to reside in more diverse neighborhoods.
-Several aging homes, some nearly 100 years old, are in need of building and mechanical system upgrades and interior and exterior modernization.
-Lead testing and abatement is the first step.
+This is all based on a healthy child, which is the goal of this effort.

-9. Scattered Sites East & West: Replacement of Domestic Hot Water and Heating Ventilation and Air Conditioning Systems
+7. Scattered Sites East & West: Replacement of Domestic Hot Water and Heating Ventilation and Air Conditioning Systems

-Energy and Cost Savings Goals: 1.
-Replace antiquated inefficient oil-fired furnaces and boilers with gas-fired systems in one - and 2-family homes.
-This will save on utility costs, Operations repair time and the inconvenience of running out of fuel and associated restart charges.
+Goals: 1.
+Replace antiquated inefficient oil-fired furnaces and boilers with gas-fired systems in one-and 2-family homes.
+This will save utility costs, Operations repair time and the inconvenience of running out of fuel and associated restart charges.
 2. Replace antiquated gas systems with energy-efficient new gas-fired systems.
 Some systems are at or near end of Estimated Useful Life.
 3. Replace any antiquated electric heating and hot water systems with more energy-efficient systems.
+Project design initiated during FY19.

-10. Scattered Site Multifamily Cornell Scott Ridge: Paving and Parking Lots
+8. Scattered Site Multifamily Cornell Scott Ridge: Paving and Parking Lots

-Paving is beyond its useful life.
+• Paving is beyond its useful life.
 Improvements will affect vehicular traffic, drainage, erosion and overall curb appeal.
-Project is being paired with the McConaughy paving project to economize on architectural and engineering costs.
+In FY19, ECC/HANH initiated an updated site survey and project design.

-11. Essex Townhouses Heating System
+9. Essex Townhouses Heating System